zenopelli-cpu/Z-Ant/zant_sh_readme.md

 ```

 ### Available Scripts
+- **create** - runs all the below, to use just once all the below are tested
 - **onnx_gen** - Generate fuzzed ONNX models and save execution data in JSON
 - **onnx_extract** - For a N nodes model it creates N onnx models, one for each node with respective tests.
 - **user_tests_gen** - Run ONNX model multiple times with random inputs and save execution data